The Beginner's Guide to Marriage Counseling in Raleigh, NC: Everything You Need to Know Before Your First Session

 Step 7: Maintain Progress and Build Long-Term Relationship Health

-The goal of marriage counseling isn't just to solve immediate problems—it's to build skills and patterns that will serve your relationship for years to come.
+The goal of marriage counseling isn’t just to solve immediate problems—it’s to build skills and patterns that will serve your partnership for years to come.
+Ongoing effort is needed to rebuild trust and maintain relationship health, ensuring a lasting connection between partners.

 Sustaining Positive Changes: